selwynpolit/d9book/book/twig.md

 #### Same field used twice

 Note.
-If you use the same field twice in a view i.e. if you need to display different parts of the same field in different places, views names them something like this: field_library_media and field_library_media_1.
+If you use the same field twice in a view i.e. if you need to display different parts of the same field in different places, views names them something like this: `field_library_media` and `field_library_media_1`.
 In that circumstance, you have to refer to them in the function like this:

 // if($variables['field']->field == 'field_library_media') {
   if($variables['field']->options['id'] == 'field_library_media_1') {